PaletteWB User Documentation

 The contents of the user database can be altered while PaletteWB is running, e.g. through a second instance.
 For this purpose, it is possible to reload the current settings.
 When this button is pressed, the current database state is loaded.

 Value sets can be imported from files.
 Usually, such files are generated using the "Save to file" method.
-The format of these files is described in Import / Export Format.
+The format of these files is described in Presets File Format.

 When pressing this button, a file dialog will be shown where you can choose the file to read.
 When selecting a file, it will be loaded.
 If any error occurs, you will be informed.

 Value sets can be exported to files.
-The format of these files is described in Import / Export Format.
+The format of these files is described in Presets File Format.

 When pressing this button, a file dialog will be shown where you can choose a folder and a name to save the current value set to.
 If a file name was chosen, the current value set will saved into this file.